-Thromboembolic events may occur in the course of treatment with preparations containing the prothrombin complex, particularly following the administration of high doses and/or in patients with thrombotic risk factors.
+Thromboembolic events (including venous thrombosis, pulmonary embolism, myocardial infarction, and stroke) can occur with FEIBA, particularly following the administration of high doses (above 200 units per kg per day) and/or in patients with thrombotic risk factors [see ADVERSE REACTIONS].

 Pregnancy Category C

-Animal reproduction studies have not been conducted with FEIBA VH (AICC).
-It is also not known whether FEIBA VH (AICC) can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
-FEIBA VH (AICC) should be given to a pregnant woman only if clearly needed.
+Animal reproduction studies have not been conducted with FEIBA.
+There are no adequate and well-controlled studies in pregnant women.
+It is also not known whether FEIBA can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
+FEIBA should be administered to pregnant women only if clearly needed.

 Report Problems to the Food and Drug Administration